rohanzunzarrao/LonSec/README.md

 ---------------------
 The code can be executed in two ways

 1. Using the Launch GUI - Launch the GUI using the command below.
 Select the appropriate files and click "Compute".
 The GUI ensures that the files are always present.
+(Note: command to be run from the LonSecDemo directory)

     java -cp target\LonSecDemo-0.0.1-SNAPSHOT.jar com.lonsec.gui.Launch

-2. Command Line mode - Run from the command line using the command
+2. Command Line mode - Run from the command line using the command below.
+(Note: command to be run from the LonSecDemo directory)

     java -cp target\LonSecDemo-0.0.1-SNAPSHOT.jar com.lonsec.process.ReturnsApp newFiles\fund.csv newFiles\benchmark.csv newFiles\FundReturnSeries.csv newFiles\BenchReturnSeries.csv